 It’s important to note that your business is still eligible for the ERC even if you received a PPC loan.
 The only stipulation here is that you cannot claim wages that were filed as payroll costs for your PPC loan forgiveness.

 The COVID-19 pandemic has brought tough economic times to many businesses in the construction industry.
 If your business has been negatively impacted but you opted to retain your employees despite the reduced work, then you can now be paid back.
 You can use your ERC for any facet of your business, not just payroll.
 You can use it to update your heavy equipment fleet, or for marketing your business to prospective customers.

 Don’t delay receiving your ERC any longer.
-Allen Construction Group is ready to assist if you need help filing for your immediate returns, or figuring out how much to reduce your payroll tax payment.
+As a client accounting services firm Allen Construction Group is ready to assist if you need help filing for your immediate returns, or figuring out how much to reduce your payroll tax payment.
 We bring close to two decades of direct financial experience inside the construction industry.
 We invite you to utilize our direct experience to prepare your financial statements, improve or outsource your bookkeeping, or for financial advisory services.
 Schedule a consultation today.